Best Caviar in the World

 Consider, for example, farmers from France can remove the fish from the waters of the Caspian Sea, but they can’t properly transplant them to France.
 It goes against both ethics and the laws of sustainability.
 In addition, French factory farms can never duplicate the expertise and knowledge of raising authentic Beluga caviar.
 It can’t even be done with our current “high technology”.
 You just can’t duplicate what Mother Nature has taken millions of years in order to perfect.
 However, they keep on trying (and, of course, failing) and are willing to pass on their failure to the consumer (you).

 It takes a very long time to even initiate Sturgeon farming.
 That necessary 20 years cannot be shortened and technology cannot overcome this.
+If you want to learn more about what is caviar and where caviar comes from you can read these two articles.

 The Source Codes of the Most Expensive Caviar